flatironinstitute/nemos/docs/installation.md

 We recommend creating and activating a Python virtual environment using [`venv`](https://docs.python.org/3/library/venv.html) before installing `nemos`.
 This practice helps manage dependencies and avoid conflicts with other Python packages.

 For `venv`, create your virtual environment in a specific directory.
-This example uses `~/python_venvs/nemos` for Linux/Mac and `C:\Users\username\python_venvs\nemos` for Windows.
-Feel free to use whatever directory works best for you.
+This example uses `~/python_venvs/nemos` for Linux/Mac and `C:\Users\username\python_venvs\nemos` for Windows; in general, free to use whatever directory works best for you.

 ### Creating and Activating a Virtual Environment